Director Fall 2014: Kristina S. Vassil, Assistant Professor of Japanese APPLY ONLINE

 Advanced Japanese (JAPN 391Y): Continuation of 301Y.
 Classes meet 3.5 hours a day, three times a week for six weeks.

-All students will enroll in the following two courses taught by the director:
+All students will enroll in the following two courses taught by the Director:

 JAPN 481 Region and Rhetoric: Kyoto in Japanese Literature and Film (Professor Vassil):

 This course examines the relationship between place and literature with respect to the city of Kyoto in pre-modern and modern contexts.
 As a millennium old city and ancient capital, Kyoto has been memorialized in classical poetry, prose and drama and holds a special place in the Japanese public imagination.
 Through readings in classical and modern literature and modern film, we will ask questions such as, how does literature set in Kyoto contribute to ideas about Japanese tradition and cultural identity?
 What are some of the literary sources upon which these ideas are formed, and how are these ideas related to contemporary experience?
-After reading several classical literary sources central to establishing Kyoto as a hub of Japanese tradition, we will consider how later authors—from both inside and outside of Japan—preserved, perpetuated, and problematized this image.
+After reading several classical literary sources important in establishing Kyoto as a hub of Japanese tradition, we will consider how later authors—from both inside and outside of Japan—preserved, perpetuated, and problematized this image.
 To enhance student learning, readings will be accompanied by site visits to places in and around the city.

 JAPN 482 Cultural Studies: The Japanese Village (Professor Vassil):